microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/application-post-extensionproperty.md

 ### Response

-If successful, this method returns `201 Created` response code and [extensionProperty](../resources/extensionProperty.md) object in the response body.
+If successful, this method returns a `201 Created` response code and an [extensionProperty](../resources/extensionProperty.md) object in the response body.

 <!-- {
   "blockType": "response",